 Program Length: 6 years, sunsetting June 30, 2028

-RFA rounds: 1st round expected spring of 2023
+RFA rounds: 1st round open until June 12th

 Eligible applicants

-- Private entities: Manufacturing operations (2022 NAICS code between 31-33), cement plants, steel mills, energy producers & mining operations (2022 NAICS code 21), refineries, meat packing plants, dairies, airline operations, wastewater treatment plants, landfill operators, abandoned coal mine sites
+• Private entities: Manufacturing operations (2022 NAICS code between 31-33), energy producers & mining operations (2022 NAICS code 21), dairies, airline operations, wastewater treatment plants, landfill operators, abandoned coal mine sites

 Eligible project costs & types

-Funds will be used for costs directly associated with the purchase and installation of air pollutant emission reduction projects at the site where air pollutant emissions are being generated and released (Scope 1 emissions).
+Funds can be used for costs associated with the purchase and installation of industrial air pollutant emission reduction project-related equipment at the site where air pollutant emissions are being generated and released (Scope 1 emissions).
 Additionally, project costs associated with direct air capture and producing or utilizing sustainable aviation fuel or clean hydrogen may be deemed eligible.

-Eligible project types for the first RFA round will include:
+Eligible project types for the first RFA round include:

 In the future, the following project types may become eligible for CAP grants:

-- Projects involving carbon capture at industrial facilities and direct air carbon capture projects
+• Projects involving carbon capture utilization and storage at industrial facilities and direct air carbon capture projects

 What is a voluntary project?